crweiner/hacktoberfest-swag-list/README.md

   - 1 valid PR for ToolJet stickers and T-shirt
   - 3 valid PRs for ToolJet stickers, T-shirt, water bottle
   - 4 valid PRs for ToolJet stickers, T-shirt, Hoodie, water bottle
+  - Top contributors: Special prizes
 - **How to sign up**: One can directly contibute to their Hacktoberfest 2021 repsiotory.
 - **Issues**: [Hacktoberfest issues](https://github.com/ToolJet/ToolJet/blob/develop/CONTRIBUTING.md)
 - **Notes**:
   - ToolJet have tagged issues on Github with the label good first issue for people who are not familiar with ToolJet's codebase.
 You can view them at: Issues for newcomers.
   - Additionally, ToolJet havve added labels for the frontend (ReactJS) and backend (NestJS).
-  - Additionally, ToolJet will select top contributors to receive special prizes.
-  - More Details can be found.[Here](https://blog.tooljet.io/hacktoberfest-2021/)
+  - More Details can be found [here](https://blog.tooljet.io/hacktoberfest-2021/)

 ### Z